github/codeql/docs/query-metadata-style-guide.md

 *   alerts (`@kind problem`)
 *   alerts containing path information (`@kind path-problem`)

-These `@kind` properties support two further mandatory properties which are added by Semmle after the query has been tested, prior to deployment to LGTM.
+These `@kind` properties support two further properties which are added by Semmle after the query has been tested, prior to deployment to LGTM.
 The following information is for reference: